Hot Military Wife Kayla Moody Goes Full Bombshell In Daring Dress With Hip-High Slits

 In the caption of the photo, Kayla revealed that she was in Las Vegas, but didn’t reveal what she was doing during her trip to Sin City.

-Meanwhile, the blond beauty’s 627,000-plus followers fell in love with the post, and immediately began showing it some love.
-The photo gained more than 4,700 likes and over 200 comments in the first 45 minutes after it was published to her account.
+Meanwhile, the blond beauty’s 627,000-plus followers fell in love with the post and immediately began showering it with likes.
+In fact, the photo gained more than 4,700 likes and over 200 comments in the first 45 minutes after it was published to her account.

 “Looking mighty fine and that leg out looks sweet,” one of Kayla’s followers wrote in the comments section.